Loans Mortgages

 How construction loans work

-When getting a construction loan, it’s important to note that you won’t receive one lump sum for use.
+When getting a construction loan, it’s important to note that you won’t receive one lump sum.
 Instead, the lender typically has access to the home construction plans and disburses a percentage of the loan funds at different stages of construction.
-Before providing the financing for the next construction phase, there are inspections and walk-throughs.
-Additionally, the builder is required to get necessary permits and meet other requirements before they continue receiving funds.
+Before the lender provides the funds for the next construction phase, all necessary permits, inspections, and walk-throughs must be completed and filed.

-Once the home is finished, the loan might be turned into a mortgage, or you might be expected to pay off the loan in full.
-Most people will apply for a regular mortgage at this point if they are required to pay off the loan in full.
-That mortgage is then used to pay off the construction loan and possibly the vacant land loan, and you make regular monthly payments on your mortgage moving forward.
+Once the home is finished, the loan could be converted into a mortgage, or you might be expected to pay off the loan in full.
+In that case, many people choose to pay the construction loan with a new mortgage.
+Then you simply make regular monthly payments on your mortgage moving forward.

 Qualifying for a construction loan

-Be aware that even though there are higher qualification requirements for a construction loan, you’ll still probably pay a higher interest rate than what you’d see with a conventional mortgage.
-Plus, depending on the type of loan you get, you might end up paying additional fees.
+You’ll also probably pay a higher interest rate than what you’d see with a conventional mortgage.
+Plus, depending on the type of loan you get, you might end up paying additional fees, too.

-When you apply for a construction loan, the lender is not just evaluating you as the borrower — the builder is being evaluated as well.
+When you apply for a construction loan, the lender is not just evaluating you as the borrower — they’re evaluating the builder as well.
 You’re unlikely to get approved if you want to build a home yourself unless you’re already a licensed and experienced builder.

 Types of construction loans